Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Find furniture, small kitchen appliances, bedding and more reduced at Wayfair.

-Worried about the possible Christmas tree supply shortage this year?
-Wayfair has you covered with a 4.5-foot tall tree for just $60, about half off.
-Larger trees are available too -- you can get a 6-foot artificial spruce for $107 and a massive 9-foot artificial spruce for $210.
+Worried about the possible artificial Christmas tree supply shortage this year?
+Wayfair has you covered with a 4-foot-tall tree by the Holiday Aisle for just $24.
+Larger trees are available too -- you can get a 6-foot artificial spruce for $108 and a massive 9-foot artificial spruce for $207.

 Save on this classic as-seen-on-TV kitchen gadget at Wayfair.